collective/volto-hydra/README.md

 ### Comment syntax (TODO)

-If you can't easily modify the markup you can use the alternative comment syntax to specify which elements are editable.
+If you can't easily modify the markup (for example using a 3rd party component library) you can use the alternative comment syntax to specify which elements are editable.
 Use css selectors to specify which elements are editable.
 The selectors are applied just to the following element.

 e.g.